 Clark Ashby, professor of botany at Southern Illinois University at Carbon-dale and a pioneer reclamation researcher in Illinois, points out that original soils are different from reclaimed soils, and that farm methods that worked on the former won't necessarily work on the latter.
 Reclaimed soils pose problems of farming technique similar to the situation that confronted Illinois farmers a century ago when they encountered prairie soils for the first time.
 Ashby notes that yield improvements from some of his tests mirror those achieved by Illinois farmers since the 1870s, only on a greatly shortened time scale.
 "A learning curve is needed for mine soils which are new to Illinois soil scientists," he has written.
 "This curve could match the ones for the soils of the prairies and former forests, which together have become the foundation of our current agricultural production."

 Ashby is critical of cookbook-style performance standards as a way to reclaim land.
 Too-restrictive regulations based on the SMCRA, he has written, "impede reclamation and foster excessive costs."
 He adds, "The federal law has some provision for alternate practices, but they tend not to be used" because of "bureaucratic timidity."
 Ashby says that while the act allows experimental alternatives to prescribed subsoil replacement procedures, it is not so flexible regarding topsoil replacement or grading.
 The conversion of once-irregular land to carefully contoured flat slopes proves yet again that beauty is only skin-deep.
-The long slopes left after mining, complains Ashby, increase runoff and its attendant erosion; erosion remedies such as ground covers, however, compete with other post-mining planting such as trees. ("Forestry as a reclamation alternative has practically been wiped out by the federal law," he says.)
-When settling occurs on land graded to too perfect a flatness, ponds result in the middle of reclaimed fields; in Ashby's words, this is "good for the ducks, bad for the farmers."
+The long slopes left after mining, complains Ashby, increase runoff and its attendant erosion; erosion remedies such as ground covers, however, compete with other post-mining plantings such as trees. ("Forestry as a reclamation alternative has practically been wiped out by the federal law," he says.)
+When settling occurs on land graded to a too-perfect flatness, ponds result in the middle of reclaimed fields; in Ashby's words, this is "good for the ducks, bad for the farmers."

 Ashby is not alone in his criticism of performance standards, even if his reasons and those of his fellow critics sometimes differ.
 The Illinois South Project, the Herrin-based activist organization long active in coal and farmland issues, shares Ashby's opinion that reclaiming soil by the book may not be enough when the book is still being written.
 Chuck Sheketoff of the Illinois South staff accuses the Illinois Department of Mines and Minerals of putting an "irresponsible faith" in performance standards.
 Congress had its doubts as well, at least as far as the reclamation of prime farmland was concerned, which is why the SMCRA demands post-mining proof of productivity recovery: Reclaimed prime land must have row crops grown on it for at least three years as a condition of the release of the coal company's bond to show that the operator has fulfilled the promise made in his permit application.

-Not all of even Illinois' soils can be classed as prime, of course.
+Not all of even Illinois's soils can be classed as prime, of course.
 A second, lesser major category of productive farmland—so-called "high capability" lands—also comes under the protection of the state's reclamation program.
 High capability lands, while generally less flat and covered by less fertile soils than prime lands, nonetheless are capable of commercial row-crop production.
-The 1975 amendments to Illinois' then-existing reclamation law drew no distinction between prime lands and high capability lands, requiring simply that any land capable of growing row crops be restored to that capability after mining.
+The 1975 amendments to Illinois's then-existing reclamation law drew no distinction between prime lands and high capability lands, requiring simply that any land capable of growing row crops be restored to that capability after mining.

 That old Illinois standard, ambitious enough in its day, was superseded in the case of prime lands by the SMCRA.
-The old, high capability standard survived in the Illinois program, however, even though it could no longer be so universally applied.
+The old, high-capability standard survived in the Illinois program, however, even though it could no longer be so universally applied.
 As is the case with prime soils under the SMCRA, high capability soils must be rebuilt to a minimum depth of 48 inches.
 The post-mining productivity target is slightly more modest, however (90 percent compared to 100 percent); soil replacement requirements are less rigorous, and operators need not demonstrate in advance their ability to achieve it.
-Even so, Illinois' standards for nonprime row-crop capable lands are tougher than the SMCRA minimums—a point conceded even by critics of the Illinois program.
+Even so, Illinois's standards for nonprime row-crop capable lands are tougher than the SMCRA minimums—a point conceded even by critics of the Illinois program.